 '...sane.'
 Wow.
 What do I say about this record?
 It was recorded and mixed in a week?
 It was the summation of a sludge guitar and drums, with heavy metal vocals?
 Maybe.
 Maybe not.
 Angst upon angst, for sure.

 This album has lovers and haters.
 I started this band as a two-person project.
 Drums and guitar.
 I was inspired by Athens GA's Flat Duo Jets.
 These days, the White Stripes and the Black Keys are no big deal, but in the mid-90's, a two piece caused a lot of shrugs.
 Our own label blatantly let us know they had no faith in us.

 So, well...here it is.
 The album with a wall of smacking guitar and metal vocals.
+The energy and drive of Mike Santrock's drumming is brilliant.
 Enjoy.

 Recorded at Neverland Studios, Nashville.

 I must also add the Velocipede was breathtakingly loud in concert.
 That part was always fun.

 Demos and nonesuch, recorded after '...sane', with Mark Waldron on drums.

 Some recorded at Hummingbird Studios by Ed Sharpe after hours, some at Mercury Ave.

 Some good stuff here, some half-finished ideas, too.